 Chuck Glover, CEO of LMI Management

-» I figured out what I want to do by figuring out first what I didn’t want to do.
-I didn’t want to be an outside worker all day, and I didn’t want to sit inside at a desk all day.
+I figured out what I want to do by figuring out first what I didn’t want to do.
+I didn’t want to be outside working all day, and I didn’t want to sit inside at a desk all day.